Update: Flu is now widespread but low intensity in Maryland, and and flu activity continues to decrease in many areas of the United States.

 Clean and disinfect things that may be contaminated with germs, like doorknobs and cell phones.

 Avoid people who are sick.
 If you are caring for someone who is sick, take extra steps to prevent germs from spreading.
+Keep their bedclothes, dishes, cups, and eating utensils separate.
+Wash your hands after caring for them or cleaning any of their items.

 If you get the flu: